 Winter Sliderland Marketplace

-- Beef Pot Roast – Served on a potato roll with horseradish cream
+- Beef Pot Roast on Potato Roll with horseradish cream

 - Bourbon Cranberry Cocktail

 - Prickly Pear Tea Lemonade – Joffrey’s Coffee & Tea Co.
 Ceylon Black Tea (cold brew), prickly pear beverage syrup and house-made lemonade

 Making Spirits Bright Marketplace